 By 1992 the DC-8 was more than 30 years old, and replacement parts were becoming more difficult and expensive to obtain.
 ORBIS programs were also expanding in scope, and it became clear that a newer, larger aircraft was needed to replace the DC-8.
 In 1992, with donations from three very generous individuals, ORBIS purchased a DC-10, which had more than twice the interior space of the original plane.

 ORBIS recently announced that it has begun the process of replacing the DC-10 Flying Eye Hospital with a newer, more efficient aircraft.
 The new Flying Eye Hospital will be a MD-10 aircraft, donated by FedEx and powered by engines from United Airlines.
 It is currently undergoing maintenance at Aeronavali in Venice, Italy and interior installation will begin later this year.
-Once brought into service—anticipated late 2012—it is expected to meet ORBIS’ needs for a full 20 years.
+Once brought into service—anticipated 2014—it is expected to meet ORBIS’ needs for a full 20 years.

 Why was the DC-10 selected rather than another aircraft?